-When we teach the Word of God we ordinarily use God’s own words from inspired Scripture to be sure we are accurate.
-Maimonides, in his Thirteen Principles, did not use ekhad, God’s description of himself in the Shma, but instead substituted yakhid, the Hebrew word for absolute unity.
+When we teach the Word of God we ordinarily use God‘s own words from inspired Scripture to be sure we are accurate.
+Maimonides, in his Thirteen Principles, did not use ekhad, God’s description of himself in the Shma.
+Maimonides instead kept the root but changed the vowels to substitute yakhid, the Hebrew word for an absolute unity.

 God said, “Let us make man in our image, after our likeness” Gen 1:26.
 Rashi commented in Genesis Rabbah 8:3, “God’s extraordinary use of the first person plural evokes the image of God surrounded by His angelic host,” thereby setting up the traditional Jewish understanding.
 However, God alone creates.
 When God says na’aseh adam, “Let us make man …,” it can refer only to persons who create.
 Jews also point out that the Hebrew elohim sometimes describes an angel as malakh elohim, a messenger of God.
 However, God is still the only one who creates.
 His use of “Let us make man” can refer only to divine persons.